Mamiglia/Reddit-Wallpaper/README.md

 - [ ] Add Linux support!
 - [ ] Add something to check wallpaper database size in MB
 - [ ] Consider the pros and cons of saving every wallpaper in .jpg rather than .png
+- [ ] Add an option to search from single subreddits with specific flairs